w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 !!!info "Important Notes"
       The `putInFrontOf` extrinsic does not check which account is the lightest (i.e., the account with the least tokens where you can move in front of), as opposed to `rebag`, which automatically puts you in the right bag.
 Suppose you have the account with 7 DOT and your bag configuration is 8 3 4 9 1 7 5.
 You can move in front of 1 or 4 (i.e., lighter accounts) or in front of 3 (i.e., lightest account).
 Ideally, you need to find the lightest account and give it as an argument to the extrinsic.
 This is what Polkadot-JS UI does for you: it finds the "lightest" account in the bag and puts you in front of it.

-      If you want to have the best placement in the bags list, the recommended order of actions is to first rebag yourself (if possible) and then issue the `putInFrontOf` extrinsic.
+      If you want the best placement in the bags list, the recommended order of actions is first to rebag yourself (if possible) and then issue the `putInFrontOf` extrinsic.

-      `Rebagging` and `putInFrontOf` only matter if you are in the last bag (i.e., close to the minimum active bond).
-You do not need to issue those extrinsics if you bond way above that value.
+      `Rebagging` and `putInFrontOf` only matter if you are in the last bag, close to the minimum active bond.
+If you bond way above that value, you do not need to issue those extrinsics.

 The bags list can include unlimited nodes, subject to the chain's runtime storage.
 In the current staking system configuration, at most 22500 nominators in the bags list (12500 on Kusama) come out as the electing nominators.
+See
-See [Staking Election Stages](learn-nominator.md#staking-election-stages) section for more info.
+[Staking Election Stages](learn-nominator.md#staking-election-stages) section for more info.

 This means that only a portion of the nomination intents is kept.
-Once the nomination period ends, the NPoS election system takes all nomination intents and their associated votes as input and outputs a set of validators.
+Once the nomination period ends, the NPoS election system inputs all nomination intents and associated votes and outputs a set of validators.
 The bags are iterated from the most staked to the least staked.
-If the accounts are not appropriately sorted, the last touched bag could only be partially iterated.
-Thus, within the last bag containing the last nomination intents, the order of the members is important.
+The algorithm will stop once it has selected 22500 nodes, so the last touched bag will probably be only partially iterated.
+As such, the order in the last bag matters.

 Continuing with the example used in the previous figures, there are 8 nomination intents of which only 7 will be kept.
 If the bags list stays semi-sorted (i.e., no accounts call the `putInFrontOf` and `rebag` extrinsics), the nomination of the node with 8 DOT in the 3rd bag will not be considered, while that of the preceding node with 5 DOT will be.
 Nomination of the node with 8 DOT will be kept only if it puts itself in front of the one with 5 DOT.
 Note how the nomination of the node with 19 DOT in the